 A deed or lease may include a covenant of quiet enjoyment to insure an owner or tenant against a disturbance.”

-This law gives you the right to live in a rental property peacefully and without disturbance.
-Your landlord violates your request for quiet enjoyment if, for example, your landlord frequently makes unnecessary and unannounced visits to the property or your landlord harasses you on the phone or in person.
+This law allows you to live in a rental property peacefully and without disturbance.
+Your landlord violates your request for quiet enjoyment if, for example, your landlord frequently makes unnecessary and unannounced visits to the property or harasses you on the phone or in person.

 There are still limitations to a landlord’s power.
 These issues below are things that cross the line: